 Explore and Discover Uganda before you arrive in the Pearl of Africa and enjoy the country before you step off of the plane in Entebbe.

-On top of that in Game Parks and Wildlife reserves you have the Uganda Wildlife Authority Rangers who are very much respected by both Ugandans and visitors, they are also armed and one of their tasks is to protect visitors.
+On top of that, in Game Parks and Wildlife reserves, you have the Uganda Wildlife Authority Rangers.
+Both Ugandans and visitors very much respect them.
+They are also armed, and one of their tasks is to protect visitors.

-The Tourism police are found in key parks all over Uganda.
+The Tourism police Officers are found in central parks all over Uganda.

 The Reality in Staying Safe and Secure Visiting Uganda begins with this Question- Is the US – France – the UK – Belgium – Spain and other countries Safe for Travelers?

 - There are no gun-stores in Uganda – weapons are in the hands of police-military – security guard agencies.

 - There are no weekly drive-by shootings in Uganda, such as in the US.